GingerSquirrel/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 VMs require regular manual updates to the underlying OS whereas the App Service's OS is maintained by Microsoft.

+Costs - App Service is cheaper
+Scalability - App service is scaled easier as it has a built in load balancer Availabilty - Both have very high availability.
+Workflow - App service has deployment slots, both work with various devops processes.

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*